-Table 2.11.5 Horizontal Clearance to Trees
+Table 2.11.5Horizontal Clearance to Trees

-Minimum Horizontal Clearance to trees where the diameter is or is expected to be greater than 4 inches measured 6 inches above the ground shall be:
+Minimum Horizontal Clearance to trees where the diameter is or is expected to be greater than 4 inches measured 6 inches above the ground shall be outside the clear zone except as follows:

-Urban Curb or Curb and Gutter: 4 ft. from face of outside curbs.
+Urban Curb or Curb and Gutter where speeds are ≤ 45 mph and where right of way is restricted: 4 ft. from face of outside curbs.

 6 ft. from edge of inside traffic lane.